 Staking platforms take a cut from your staking rewards to help cover running costs.
-Fortunately, these fees are low on most platforms, hence unlikely to affect your earnings.
+Most platforms have low fees, so they probably won't affect how much money you make.
 Also, staking fees vary with platforms.
 Always check the different fees a platform charges before investing.

 Read this article to learn more about how staking fees work.

 Most governments are keeping a close eye on the crypto industry because they are worried that it could change the way traditional finance works.
 Some governments have even regulated some crypto activities, such as Bitcoin mining.
 Staking doesn’t have specific regulations yet.